oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

 2. As our second validation step, we will test the OCI API authentication configuration.
 To do this we will use `~/senti-meter-demo/src/senti-meter-demo/test-oci.ts`.
 This program is a tiny example of how to call the Oracle Language & Vision AI API using JavaScript (we have an equivalent program written in Python in the same folder `~/senti-meter-demo/src/senti-meter-demo/test-oci.py`).
-Take a look at the `Learn More` section for link to API references samples in other languages.
+Take a look at the `Learn More` section for links to API references and samples in other languages.

     To run the program, in the connected terminal, execute the following command: